ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 # Recovery from Deadlock: **Process Termination**

 - Abort all deadlocked processes
-- Abort one process at a time until the deadlock cycle us eliminated
+- Abort one process at a time until the deadlock cycle is eliminated
 - In which order should we choose to abort?
 	1. Priority of the process
 	2. How long process has computed, and how much longer to completion